busera/proto__readability_optimizer/README.md

 | Visual Statistics | Provides visual representation of analysis results |
 | Jargon Check | Identifies potential jargon |
 | Word Simplification | Suggests simpler alternatives for complex words |

+## Future Development

+There are several plans to enhance and expand the Readability Optimiser:

+1. **Code Refactoring**:
+   - Review and refactor the existing codebase for improved clarity and efficiency.
+   - Transition towards a more function-based approach to enhance modularity and maintainability.

+2. **Integration of Local Large Language Models (LLMs)**:
+   - Incorporate local LLMs to provide additional readability evaluation.
+   - Leverage LLMs to generate more sophisticated improvement suggestions based on the results of rule-based readability tests.

+3. **Adjusting scoring and rating thresholds**

+These developments aim to make the Readability Optimiser more powerful, accurate, and user-friendly.
+Contributions and suggestions in these areas are welcome.

 ## Project Structure